smurfix/sqlmix/README.rst

 * Retrying an entire transaction (if it fails due to optimism) is difficult.
   There's no object representing the transaction.

-Using an object-oriented wrapper is out of the question: they work synchronously and thus are forbidden in asynchronous code.
+`sqlmix` is intended as a tool for small one-off scripts where using an object-oriented database wrapper like SqlAlchemywould be serious overkill.

-I don't want to multi-thread my main program.
-Debugging threaded helpers (file system, database, possibly other synchronous libraries) is difficult enough.
+There is support for asynchronous operation.
+Twisted and asyncio are supported.
+Note that asyncio requires `DoSelect` to run within a transaction.

 -----
 Usage